PowellDean/Locale-Codes-Country/README.md

-Locale::Codes::Country is an implementation of the ISO3166 standard, which defines codes for the names of countries, dependent territories, etc. There are essentially three types of codes associated with each country/area:
+Locale::Codes::Country is an implementation of the ISO3166 standard, which defines codes for the names of countries, dependent territories, etc. There are essentially four types of codes associated with each country/area:

 * LOCALE_CODE_ALPHA_2 defines a unique 2 character code for each country/area
 * LOCALE_CODE_ALPHA_3 defines a unique 3 character code
 * LOCALE_CODE_NUMERIC defines a numeric code (between 000 and 999) for each
   country/area
+* LOCALE_CODE_DOM defines the IANA assigned Top Level Domain for a country.
+    For most countrues this just the LOCALE_CODE_ALPHA_2 code in lower case with a leading dot, but every now and again there is a difference.
+I may not have caught those yet ;-)

+For each of the constants listed above there is an equivalent string.
+Respectively:
+* 'alpha-2'
+* 'alpha-3'
+* 'numeric'
+* 'dom'

 Using Locale::Codes::Country, you may lookup a country name by its ISO3166-2, ISO3166-3 or ISO3166-Numeric defined code.
 You may also look up a country's